 reset hg_experimental_serverless_computing_max_cores;Example:

--- Enable serverless computing for the query.
+-- Use serverless computing resources to execute the SQL query.

 SET hg_computing_resource = 'serverless';